 message: Sets an additional message appended to the trace message sent.
 One can only set one additional message in the body; subsequent calls will replace the appended message.
-As a special case, {message, false} disables sending of trace messages for this function call, which can be useful if only the side effects of the MatchBody are desired.
-Another special case is {message, true} which sets the default behavior, trace message is sent with no extra information (if no other calls to message are placed before {message, true}, it is in fact a "noop").
+As a special case, {message, false} disables sending of trace messages ('call' and 'return_to') for this function call, just like if the match_spec had not matched, which can be useful if only the side effects of the MatchBody are desired.
+Another special case is {message, true} which sets the default behavior, as if the function had no match_spec, trace message is sent with no extra information (if no other calls to message are placed before {message, true}, it is in fact a "noop").